Alert

 Unless waived by college personnel, you will need to take the placement test.
 Remember: this test is not pass/fail.
 The test is used to help determine which courses you should take when you start at PTC.

-To schedule your testing, go to https://ptcgwd.wufoo.com/forms/z6azyle1geik5r/ and complete the “Ready To Take the Placement Test” form.
-If you have any questions, please contact the Admissions Office by phone at 864-941-8369 or by email at admissions.a@ptc.edu.
+To register for testing, follow these instructions.
+If you have any questions about the placement test, please contact the Testing Center by phone at 864-941-8748 or by email at TestingCenter@ptc.edu.

 The Placement Test may be waived when a student meets one or more of the following criteria:

-A C or higher in a college level English and Math course from a regionally accredited or approved institution.
+• A grade of "C" or higher in a college-level English course from a regionally accredited or approved institution.

-A minimum score of 19 on ACT Math waives the Math portion; and a minimum score of 20 on ACT English and Reading waives the Writing and Reading portion.
+• A minimum score of 20 on ACT English and Reading waives the Writing and Reading portion.

-A minimum SAT score of at least 510 on Verbal (or Critical Reading) waives the Writing and Reading portion; and a minimum score of 510 on Math waives the Math portion.
+• A minimum SAT score of at least 450 on Verbal (or Critical Reading) waives the Writing and Reading portion.

 To schedule a test appointment at any other PTC location, contact your local campus.